Spideys-Sense/product-display-service/README.md

 # Bitey

-This is the service for the product display service at the top of the Bitey webpage (including header).
+This is the service for the product display components at the top of the Bitey webpage (including header).

 ## Related Projects